tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - **As Long As You’re Picking A Fund, You Might As Well Pick A Good One**
   - easier said than done.
 75% of funds perform < market average.
 If a fund equals market returns, it’s in the top 25% of all funds.
 Why?
   - Lousy stock pickers – throw darts instead
   - Herd instinct produces camp followers.
-They pretend to pursue excellence, when actually, they’re closet indexers.
+They pretend to pursue excellence when actually, they’re closet indexers.
-  - Indexing popularity has created a selffulfilling prophecy.
+  - Indexing popularity has created a self-fulfilling prophecy.
 S&P stocks tend to represent large companies that did well recently, enjoying undue momentum.

 - **The Extravagance Of Any Corporate Office Is Directly Proportional To Management’s Reluctance To Reward The Shareholders**
   - Great companies are thrifty, & maximize returns by running efficient operations.